Back to guides

 > Current error handling patterns in API routes

-2. Be Specific in Plans
+Be Ruthlessly Specific in Plans

-Vague plans lead to vague implementations:
+Vague plans produce vague implementations.

-Bad: "Add caching to improve performance"
+"Add caching to improve performance"

-Good: "Add Redis caching layer for product API with 5-minute TTL, invalidation on update, and fallback to database on cache miss"
+"Add Redis caching layer for product API with 5-minute TTL, invalidation on update, and fallback to database on cache miss"

-3. Use Session Management for Complex Features
+Use Session Management for Multi-Day Features

 # Day 1: Research and plan